aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/programming-with-documents/extract-content-between-nodes-in-a-document/_index.md

 The ways to retrieve text from the document are:

-- Use [Document.save](https://reference.aspose.com/words/python-net/aspose.words/document/save/) to save as plain text into a file or stream.
+- Use [Document.save](https://reference.aspose.com/words/python-net/aspose.words/document/save/) to save as plain text into a file or stream
 - Use [Node.to_string](https://reference.aspose.com/words/python-net/aspose.words/node/to_string/) and pass the [SaveFormat.TEXT](https://reference.aspose.com/words/python-net/aspose.words/saveformat/#text) parameter.
-Internally, this invokes save as text into a memory stream and returns the resulting string.
+Internally, this invokes save as text into a memory stream and returns the resulting string
-- Use [Node.get_text](https://reference.aspose.com/words/python-net/aspose.words/node/get_text/) to retrieve text with all Microsoft Word control characters including field codes.
+- Use [Node.get_text](https://reference.aspose.com/words/python-net/aspose.words/node/get_text/) to retrieve text with all Microsoft Word control characters including field codes

 ### Using Node.get_text and Node.to_string